Cornell-PoBE/site/_posts/2016-11-06-systems-nosql-databases.md

 # Introduction
 In this section of the course we will be doing a survey into data storage beyond the relational model and RDBMS.

-* "NoSQL" systems (Redis, MongoDB, Couchbase, MongoDB, ...)
+* "NoSQL" systems (DynamoDB, Cassandra, HBase, MongoDB, Couchbase, ...)
 * New processing models (MapReduce, Spark...)

 Starting in mid-2000s, custom data storage solutions developed in industry that include and are not limited to: Amazon DynamoDB, Google Bigtable, Facebook Cassandra, etc. Now these solutions are available for general use in various ports/variants.